nichoth/notes/readme.md

 * [Obama campaign's fundraising site](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/)
 * [An Introduction to Static Site Generators](An Introduction to Static Site Generators)
 * [New Healthcare.gov is Open, CMS-Free](https://developmentseed.org/blog/new-healthcare-gov-is-open-and-cms-free/)
+* [webapps of the future](https://github.com/substack/webapps-of-the-future) &ndash; "The door refused to open.
+It said, 'Five cents, please.'"

 ------------------------------------